-She says a small city in Llantry, called Redhawk, is where we should start.
+She says a small city near Llino Forest, called Redhawk, is where we should start.
 She’s heard rumors, but cannot verify exact whereabouts of the queen because none of her caravans return.
-Endirdas does not think highly of Thrash – he seems lazy – much like her, she says.
+Inderdas does not think highly of Thrash – he seems lazy – much like her, she says.

 Although she cannot prove the existence of the vampire queen, she trusts we will report back to her as our findings progress.